 When you enable local delivery, we automatically turn on text message notifications so customers receive text notifications about their order status.
 This lets customers enter a phone number to receive text message updates about their order status.
 If you don’t want to offer this feature, you can turn it off in your Square Online Overview page in Communications > Email & Text Alerts by toggling off Text message alerts.

 Here are couple of important things about managing orders:

-- You cannot refund an item that is in Ready status, so you’ll need to change the status to Completed before you can process a refund.
+You cannot refund an item that is in Ready status, so you’ll need to change the status to Completed before you can process a refund.

-- You can disable the Ready option in the Pickup & delivery settings, but doing so will automatically move all orders you’ve set as Ready to Completed.
+You can disable the Ready option in the Pickup & Delivery settings, but doing so will automatically move all orders you’ve set as Ready to Completed.

-Turn Off Delivery
+Turn In-House Delivery Off

-Go to Settings > Pickup & Delivery on your dashboard and click the toggle to turn off delivery.
-You can turn delivery back on with the toggle at any time and restore your previous settings.
+Go to your Square Online Overview page > Fulfillment > Pickup & Delivery, and click the toggle to turn off local delivery.
+You can turn local delivery back on with the toggle at any time and restore your previous settings.